teapotlaboratories/bwlr1e/readme.md

 ## License
 The product is open-source!
 However, some part of library used under **src**, might have it's own license.
+Please reach out or create a ticket to report any license violation.

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)